microsoft/fluentui/specs/Menu.md

 As the name infers

+### MenuItemSplit

+A layout component that renders two `MeuItem`s in the same design as a split button.
+We consider both parts of the split button to be separate menu items to get the most straightforward keyboard and narration experience.

 ### SubMenu

 Creates a `Menu` component with `MenuItem` trigger and handles the positioning of the nested menu.